lordmulder/HashSet/README.md

 #### Return value

-This function returns the number of values in the hash set.
+This function returns the number of (distinct) items in the hash set.

 ### hash_set_info()